alukosdev/ccsp/guidance/cis-controls.md

 ## Overview

+### Introduction

 The CIS Controls (formerly known as Critical Security Controls) are a recommended set of actions for cyber defense that provide specific and actionable ways to stop today's most pervasive and dangerous attacks.[[¹]](#1-httpswwwsansorgblogcis-controls-v8)

+#### Implementation Groups

+##### IG1

+An IG1 enterprise is small to medium-sized with limited IT and cybersecurity expertise to dedicate towards protecting IT assets and personnel.

+##### IG2 (Includes IG1)

+An IG2 enterprise employs individuals responsible for managing and protecting IT infrastructure.

+##### IG3 (Includes IG1 and IG2)

+An IG3 enterprise employs security experts that specialize in the different facets of cybersecurity (e.g., risk management, penetration testing, application security).

 ## Controls